danwolfgang/melody-theme-patrick/readme.md

 # Patrick, a theme framework for Melody

-Patrick is a theme for Melody, sure, but it's also more than that.
+Patrick is a theme for Melody (and Movable Type), sure, but it's also more than that.
 With nearly 100 Theme Options, infinite color schemes, and "callback" fields, Patrick is a flexible theme framework that makes it easy to create a unique site from this one design.

 * Integration with [Pictaculous](http://pictaculous.com) to create a unique color palette.
 Within Theme Options > Color Palette, supply an image URL to